Here's what to know before taking off from Cape Town

 - The 130-foot-long first-stage booster will target a landing drone ship about eight minutes after liftoff.

-More SpaceX Starlink missions are expected to launch from Cape Canaveral Space Force Station next week, but the company has not yet announced a target date for the next mission.
+More SpaceX Starlink missions are expected to launch soon from Cape Canaveral Space Force Station, but the company has not yet announced a target date for the next mission.
 For the latest schedule updates, visit floridatoday.com/launchschedule.

 Rick Neale is FLORIDA TODAY’s South Brevard Watchdog reporter (For more of his stories, click here.)
 Call Neale at 321-242-3638 or [email protected].
 Twitter/X: @Rick Neal1